 Foliage serves as good cover for wildlife.
 It was challenging to take photos, as the birds were hidden, at least partially, behind the leaves and owls certainly blend in to the trunk and limbs well.

 Interestingly, while Screech owls have nested in the box on this tree for years, each May once they fledge, they never perch in the tree for more than a couple of days.
 Soon after exiting their nest box for good, the owlets’ wings strengthen and carry them to other trees in other gardens, and under the tutelage of their adept parents, they learn the skills needed to survive.
-During the summer months, I see them occasionally and sometimes they even land in their home tree for brief periods.
+During the summer months, I see them occasionally and sometimes they even perch in their home tree for brief periods.
 I like to think they’ve come by to say hi!, but I suppose that’s wishful anthropomorphizing.

 Mama keeping a keen eye on the intrusive human.